meeramenon07/meeramenon07/README.md

 -->
 Here are some facts on me:

-## I'm an Entrepreneur, Developer, and Teacher!
+## I'm a Web Developer, Technical Writer, Blogger and Code Mentor!
 - 🔭 I’m currently learning Python programming!

-- 🌱 I’m currently hooked to  projects in React hooks.🤣
+- 🌱 I’m currently teaching  projects in React hooks.🤣
 - 👯 I’m looking to build websites and apps in React and Python
 - 🥅 2022 Goals: Get my YouTube channel monetised $$ 😊😊
 - ⚡ Fun fact: I love to sketch, paint and teach!